upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Results

 \subsection{Verification cases}

 We verify the solver using classical problems with analytical or semi-analytical solutions.
 Four cases are considered, the first and second ones are homogeneous and heterogeneous Buckley-Leverett problems, the third one is a capillary-gravity equilibrium, and the last one is a compressible formation case.
+The validation cases were chosen such that relative permeability, capillary-gravity forces, and compressibility effects can be evaluated separately.
+The objective is to verify whether the new solver produces results that converge to the reference solutions when applied to different situations since it will then be used to simulate realistic problems with all these effects.